Zachareee/SHA1check/readme.md

 >FOLDERPATH always uses absolute path, there is no need for ':'

 ## Supported OS
-The current source supports Linux ONLY, plans are in place to make it cross-platform (Mainly for Windows)
+The current source supports Linux and macOS, plans are in place to make it cross-platform (Mainly for Windows)